Date of birth: 29th Feb. 1960 Place of birth: Baroda, Gujarat, India

 Positions held: Overview (details further down)

-1998-2008: Editor-Publisher, attendance, yearbook.
+1998-till date: Editor-Publisher, attendance, yearbook.
 India’s only, in the field.
 In its Tenth Anniversary year (2008), hailed by press and connoisseurs as the bible of arts.

 2005-7: AFS India, Chief Consultant/National Director designate; helped restart AFS India operations with alumni wife Elisabeth Hall; enlarged scope (18 to 80 schools); added new chapters (Bangalore, Baroda, Madras); helped structure and shape Delhi, Ahmedabad & Pune chapters; added volunteers; selected key staff; located and involved alumni; motivated students, parents, schools and had excellent relations with the press, govt., embassies and all agencies, nationally.